Author: Lizbeth Page 1 of 6

 Self-published writer: But that takes ages!
 And it costs a lot of money, money I don’t have right now.
 I’d rather publish it quickly and let people know I exist instead of spending so much money with no guarantee I’ll have sales.

 Okay, let me ask you a question.
-You see a girl or a guy and they are to die for, they are your dream come true.
+You see a girl or a guy, and they are to die for, they are your dream come true.
 And you get a date with them.
 On your first date, would you wear your dirty underwear inside out and go there with a weeks’ sweat production wafting off your armpits?
 Or let’s say you get a job interview you want more than anything.
 Would you try to nail that job by going there in your pyjamas with your breath stinking of booze?

 Self-published writer: Of course not!
 I wouldn’t stand a chance if I went there in such a state.
 That first date or interview would be also my last.

 Well, it’s the same with your book, or short story, or whatever.
 There are so many books and writers out there that the chance of someone coming across your work is very, very slim.
 You need to make sure that if they do come across it, it will be something they remember for the right reasons.
 Not because it made them cringe.
 This might be the only chance you’ll get, EVER.
 Don’t waste it.
 That same person who came across a bad book or story by you, will never pay money to buy your work.
 In their minds, you’ll always be that mediocre, or worse, lame writer.
-There is simply no time for second chances when the next writer is just a click away, and there are 1.859.650 something books available in the Kindle store.
+There is simply no time for second chances when the next writer is just a click away, and presently there are 1.859.650 something books available in the Kindle store.

 Self-published writer: I think you are exaggerating.